fomoshlo3/mslearn-develop-oop-csharp/index.md

 ---
-title: Lab Files for Learn to Develop C# OOP
+title: Lab files for "Learn To Program" training
 permalink: index.html
 layout: home
 ---

-# Develop C# OOP Exercises
+# Exercises - develop object-oriented code

 The following exercises are designed to support the modules on Microsoft Learn.